Comparison Match Criteria

 Note: By default all accounts can enable up to 3 tags for comparison, most of our clients will not need more.
-However, if you are interested in adding more, reach out to your data governance consultant.
+However, if you are interested in adding more, reach out to your Customer Success Manager.

 After enabling a tag for comparisons, click the click to expand it and select Comparison Configuration.
 From here you can add variables to exclude from comparisons and variables use to match comparable tags.

 Note: Exclusions can be configured here, but you can also exclude variables in the report.

 Recommended Variables for Matching

 Not all variables make for good match criteria.
 If you assign the wrong variables, it could result in false positives in your comparison report.

 Match criteria we recommend you choose include variables that have consistent values between runs, and that is unique between tags.

 Example: Here we set pev1 and pev2 as match criteria for the Adobe Analytics tag.
 You can see 3 Adobe Analytics tags were picked up.

 If you hover over the fields in the Comparison Results column, you will see a tooltip revealing how the match criteria we selected distinguished the tags from each other.
 All of these had at least 1 unique value between the variables we chose and we expect the values to be consistent from run to run.
 Where pev1 and pev2 are equal to null, that is a page load tag, and where pev1 and pev2 have unique values, those are different event-based tags.